-Welcome to your Research Project.
-This is an optional component of the Veterinary Epidemiology and Public Health programme and the Livestock Health and Production programme of the Royal Veterinary College.
+The Research Project is an optional component of the Veterinary Epidemiology and Public Health programme and the Livestock Health and Production programme of the Royal Veterinary College.
 The research project is the equivalent of an optional course and may be one of the four choices you add to the three core courses in your selected MSc programme.